 Diagnosis is based on clinical findings and imaging.

-Underlying causes and precipitating factors are treated.
-There is no definitive therapy; treatment is otherwise aimed at symptoms.
+Underlying causes and precipitating factors should be treated.
+There is no definitive therapy; treatment is otherwise aimed at symptoms and complications.

-Common complications include narcotic addiction, pancreatic pseudocysts, pancreatic calcification, diabetes mellitus, and malabsorption.
+Common complications include opioid addiction, pancreatic pseudocysts, pancreatic calcification, diabetes mellitus, and malabsorption.

 Pancreatitis is a clinical diagnosis defined by pancreatic inflammation.
 Although not always clinically distinguishable, pancreatitis can be defined as acute or chronic.
 Acute pancreatitis is a self-limited and reversible pancreatic injury associated with mid-epigastric abdominal pain and elevated serum pancreatic enzymes, whereas chronic pancreatitis is characterized by recurrent or persistent abdominal pain and progressive injury to the pancreas and surrounding structures, resulting in scarring and loss of function.
 In those with recurrent attacks of pancreatitis, identifying the cause and type of pancreatitis involves distinguishing between four entities:

-1. Recurrent acute pancreatitis: there is an identifiable cause of acute pancreatitis that does not lead to chronic pancreatitis (e.g., gallstones, drugs, hypercalcemia, etc.).
+1. Recurrent acute pancreatitis: there is an identifiable cause of acute pancreatitis that does not lead to chronic pancreatitis (e.g., gallstones, drugs, and hypercalcemia).

 2. Idiopathic pancreatitis: exhaustive evaluation identifies no cause.
 Most commonly this represents chronic relapsing pancreatitis or definite chronic pancreatitis.